miguelpinto17/miguelpinto17/README.md

 - Space exploration, cinema, and basketball on the side 🚀🎬🏀

 ## 🌱 I’m currently learning
-- Advanced ML techniques for health applications
+- NoSQL databases and document-oriented modeling (e.g. MongoDB, Neo4j)
-- Scalable data pipelines using Apache Spark and Nifi
+- Big Data processing with tools like Apache Spark and Hadoop
+- Data analysis and transformation for real-world datasets
-- Cloud services for data processing and deployment
+- ETL pipelines for ingesting, cleaning, and integrating data
+- Data warehouse modeling using dimensional design and star/snowflake schemas

 ## 🏡 I’m looking to collaborate on
 - Open-source data projects